 Lusaka, Zambia: Low cost interventions to improve road safety for school children

 This is a project case story within the framework of the TUMI Challenge 2018.
-Zambia has a very young population and its capital city, Lusaka, faces the challenge of getting its learners safely and affordably to school each morning.
-The School Area Road Safety Assessments and Improvements (SARSAI) program aims to create safe walking conditions in a radius of about 200 meters around each school, reducing road fatalities amongst school children and making the streets safer for other citizens who walk or cycle.
-With its high percentage of commutes on foot and a new national strategy for non-motorized transport (NMT), Lusaka has the potential to inspire other cities pursuing low carbon mobility.
-This case story gives an overview about the different measures improve the safety of school children.
+Zambia has a very young population and its capital, Lusaka, faces the challenge of getting its pupils to school each morning safely and affordably.
+The School Area Road Safety Assessments and Improvements (SARSAI) programme aims to create safe walking conditions within a 200-metre radius of each school, reducing road deaths among school children and making the streets safer for other citizens on foot or by bicycle.
+With its high percentage of walking and a new national strategy for non-motorised transport (NMT), Lusaka has the potential to inspire other cities pursuing low-carbon mobility.
+This case study provides an overview of different measures that improve the safety of school children.